- Academic Probation

-The student transaction that officially cancels their registration in a course AFTER the refund period.
+The student transaction that officially cancels their registration in a course after the refund period.
 A "W" notation will represent this transaction on the student's academic transcript.
-See Important Dates.

 A non-refundable, non-transferable deposit which provides access to the Registration System and will be applied towards tuition and any other registration fees.

-All full-time students (i.e., students enrolled in nine or more credits) beginning their studies in the Fall Semester, who are members of the LSU are automatically covered by the LSU Health & Dental Plan and charged for the coverage.
-This fee is charged only in the Fall Semester.
+All Regular Studies full-time and part-time students (those enrolled in one or more credits) beginning their studies in the fall or spring semesters, who are members of the LSU are automatically covered by the LSU Health & Dental Plan and charged for the coverage.

 If you opt out, you will be reimbursed the full Plan fee by cheque.
 Be sure to opt out early.

 At Langara, major restrictions are applied to courses that are being held during registration for certain career and arts and science limited enrolment programs.
 These restrictions are removed on the open career registration day; at this time, the courses become available to anyone who has the required prerequisites.